aipescience/queryparser/README.rst

     adt.to_mysql()

-which returns a translated string.
+which returns a translated string representing a valid MySQL query if the the ADQL query had no errors.
+The MySQL query can then be parsed with the ``MySQLQueryProcessor`` in the same way as shown above.

 Generating the parser from the git repository